 Dr. Walker’s clinical experience includes working with children, adolescents, and adults from a variety of ethnic, genders, ages, and socioeconomic backgrounds, providing services such as psychological assessment, psychotherapy, and research design.
 She has worked in a variety of clinical settings such as mental health clinics, residential treatment facilities, detention centers, and outpatient private practice.
 Dr. Walker also works closely and consults with local and other state agencies on improving the quality of care of mental health services as well as providing training on a variety of subject matters such as behavioral management, trauma-informed care in the juvenile justice system, and systemic consultation with children and adolescents with intellectual and developmental disabilities.
 With a cognitive-behavioral therapeutic approach, Dr. Walker has returned to her passion for the children/adolescents and individuals with intellectual and developmental disabilities.

 Dr. Lee joined CCA in April of 2007.
 He earned his medical degree from the Medical College of Virginia and then went on to complete his residency and fellowship training at the University of Texas Health Science Center and U.S. Air Force Wilford Hall Medical Center´s combined Residency Training program.
-Specializing in Child & Adolescent Psychiatry, Dr. Lee divides his time between our West End and Midlothian offices.
+Specializing in Child & Adolescent Psychiatry, Dr. Lee practices in the Midlothian office.
 In addition, he oversees our consultation services to Bon Secours´ Memorial Regional Medical Center and assists Dr. Worrel in delivering consultation services to the St. Francis Medical Center in Chesterfield County.
 Dr. Lee is a member of the American Medical Association, the American Association of Child and Adolescent Psychiatry, the American Psychiatric Association, and the Richmond Academy of Medicine.